Financial-Times/dotcom-reliability-kit/packages/serialize-error/README.md

 #### `SerializedError.statusCode`

-This is extracted from the `error.statusCode` property first, then the `error.status` property otherwise.
+This is extracted from the `error.statusCode` property first, then the `error.status` property otherwise (we use look at both properties to maintain compatibility with third-party request and error libraries).
 These are always cast to a `Number` and this property defaults to `null`.

 #### `SerializedError.data`